SimonPadbury/Codebase-3/NOTES.md

 // EXAMPLE
 // =======

-@mixin menubar-list {...}
+@mixin menubar {...}
 // And other mixins that style various elements and states of the menubar.

-@mixin menubar {...}

 .menubar {
     @include menubar;